brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 title: "Fusion UX Logic Guide"
 ---

-With Fusion UX Logic, clients can now integrate **custom UI components** into **predefined places** in their BrandMaker system.
+With Fusion UX Logic, clients can now integrate **custom UI components** into [**predefined places**](#page-slots) in their BrandMaker system.
 Possible functionalities that can easily be implemented with custom components are:
-- pulling additional information form 3rd party applications and displaying them
+- pulling additional information from 3rd party applications and displaying them
   - showing that Fusion UX Apps can execute lookups e.g. in external databases
 - intergrating a Lickert Scale, or other evaluation questionnaires
   - showing that Fusion UX Apps can write back results